iksaglam/MBGE_411/Files/Unix_Bash.md

 - On a Linux machine you will find it in `Applications -> System or Applications -> Utilities`.
 - On a Mac you will find it under `Applications -> Utilities`.
 - On a Windows machine the terminal is called a command prompt and you can find this under `Start -> Program Files -> Accessories -> Command Prompt`.
-However, Windows does not have a native bash shell so in Windows 10 you will need to separately install [Bash](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) or if you are using an older version of windows you will need to install an external SSH client.
+However, Windows does not have a native bash shell so in Windows 10 and 11 you will have to install a Linux terminal separately.
+See instructions [here](https://webme.ie/how-to-install-ubuntu-terminal-for-windows-10/#:~:text=Ubuntu%20on%20Windows%20allows%20you,apt%20and%20more%20on%20Windows.&text=First%20you%20need%20to%20enable,panel%20and%20click%20on%20Programs.&text=Then%20check%20the%20box%20for%20Windows%20Subsystem%20for%20Linux%20and%20click%20ok.) or [here](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10).
+If you are using an older version of windows you will need to install an external SSH client.
 [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) or [Cygwin](https://cygwin.com/install.html) are rather good ones.

 ## Connect to a server using SSH